20 Powerful Facts About Hydrocephalus

 13. The hospital charges for hydrocephalus are over $2 billion per year.

-15. Since 2000, more than 370,000 U.S. service members have sustained a traumatic brain injury, one cause of hydrocephalus.
+15. Since 2000, more than 370,000 U.S. service members have sustained a traumatic brain injury (TBI), one cause of hydrocephalus.
 It is estimated that 14% of those who suffered a severe TBI could develop hydrocephalus.

-16. An estimated 700,000 older Americans are believed to have NPH, but often are misdiagnosed as Alzheimer’s, Parkinson’s, or dementia.
-When correctly diagnosed and treated the patient often can return to full functioning!
+16. An estimated 800,000 older Americans are believed to have normal pressure hydrocephalus (NPH), but often are misdiagnosed as Alzheimer’s, Parkinson’s, or dementia.
+When correctly diagnosed and treated, the patient often can return to full functioning!

-17. Accurately diagnosing adult hydrocephalus would save Medicare in excess of $184MM over five years.
+17. Accurately diagnosing adult hydrocephalus would save Medicare in excess of $184M over five years.

 18. The Hydrocephalus Association provides free support and education to individuals, families, and medical professionals dealing with the complex issues of this condition.